Pranshu1705/projects/README.md

 # projects
-the project will mostly be based on reactjs and chakraui there will not be a a css folder i will be creating small projects providing the source code here
+i will be creting projects big or small and uploading here